Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 Thank you.
 Back to you, Spencer.

+# System-side optimizations

-Thanks, Dan, for that awesome demo on how to use Xcode, Instruments, AppLaunchTemplate to improve our app launch experience.
+Thanks, Dan, for that awesome demo on how to use Xcode, Instruments, **AppLaunchTemplate** to improve our app launch experience.

 So, we realize that in your code bases, you're not going to find just a few couple places in your code that you can fix with just a few lines and get such substantial improvements.